 You Understand The Time Commitment

 Many people get dogs thinking that they’re like cats.
 Cats can be left alone for long periods of time during the day and are fairly self-sufficient.
 Dogs are not the same at all.
 You need to make sure that you have the time to spend with your dog, from walking it to playing with them.
 Dogs are not solitary creatures and require love and attention to flourish.
+One way to give yourself more time is to install a door model dog door so that you don’t have to track the time that your dog needs to go to the bathroom.
+They can go outside as they need and relieve themselves.
 Make sure that you have the kind of time in your schedule that it takes to take care of your furry friend.

 You Have Patience